 Provenance

-Unknown private collection (USA?).
+private collection USA.